Dayak people: Islam

 Traditionally, in many parts of Borneo, embracing the Muslim faith is equated with Malayisation (Indonesian/Malay: masuk Melayu), i.e. assimilation into the broader Malay ethnicity.
 There are, however, several Dayak sub-ethnicities (mainly in Central Kalimantan) that predominantly adhere to Islam, but self-identify as Dayaks.
 These include e.g. the Bakumpai people, who converted to Islam in the 19th century, but still have strong linguistic and cultural ties to the Ngaju people.
 They have adopted a positive attitude towards the label "Dayak" and self-identify as Muslim Dayaks.

 Society and customs

 Economic activities

 Historically, most of the Dayak people are swidden cultivators who supplement their incomes by seeking forest products, both for subsistence (ferns, medicinal plants, fibers, and timber) and for sale; by fishing and hunting and by periodic wage labor.
 Presently, many modern-day Dayaks are also actively engaged in many contemporary economic activities, especially in the urban areas of Borneo.

+Gender Differences

+Gender dynamics vary amongst different Dayak groups.
+Some Dayak groups are egalitarian, while are believed to often have gender inequalities.
+One place where gender inequality is commonly found in Dayak groups is in the political realm.
+Men often are of higher status than women when it comes to the political and religious aspects.
+It is even common for Dayak women to be illiterate due to many of them being unable to receive a proper education, which contributes to the difficulty of Dayak women being able achieve higher statuses than their male counterparts.
+Also, the roles that Dayak women often take on in the community, such as protecting the forest, are often undervalued.
+Dayak women are often expected to be responsible for a majority of the labor in the domestic sphere, while men are often expected to work outside of the home in order to provide for their families.
+Even though women are often expected to do a majority of the housework, Dayak males are still typically expected to also contribute in the domestic sphere.
+The males are often taught how to take care of domestic duties so that they are able to be independent and take care of themselves if necessary.